Our Puddle Ducks Teachers are as highly trained as they can be, giving you the peace of mind that your little ones are being taught by the best.

 Prior to Puddle Ducks Julie completed a degree and a Master’s in Business and worked in Human Resource Management for ten years.
 After having her first child she decided on a career change and has never looked back!

 As Julie teaches all the Puddle Ducks programmes she is able to see the bigger picture including how Aquanatal to help new mums in baby swimming classes and how baby swimming can lead to amazing Swim Academy classes.
 Julie is also a patient and supportive mentor to new teachers.

 Regional Technical Manager (SE), Programme Assessor

 Rebecca started her Puddle Ducks journey as a poolside assistant as the first employee of West Kent & East Sussex franchise in January 2013, qualified as a teacher in March 2013 and was appointed Senior Teacher the following year.

 Rebecca teaches Baby & Pre-school and joined the Puddle Ducks Head Office Technical Team in 2015 as a co-tutor, assisting on the Puddle Ducks Baby & Pre-school course.
-Since then she has qualified as a Submersion Tutor and a Programme Assessor.
+Since then she has qualified as a Programme Assessor.

 Prior to working for Puddle Ducks, Rebecca worked in the advertising industry, after having her first baby in 2012, she realised her work life balance was not what she wanted and revisited her love of swimming as a new career path.
 As a child and teenager Rebecca had represented her club and school.
 She also competed in both pool and open water lifesaving competitions.